 A class action lawsuit lawyer will handle all the investigating and collecting of evidence.
 They can subpoena documents, interview witnesses, and consult with experts.
 The evidence collected must be strong enough to prove that the defendant is liable for the harm suffered by the class.
 The evidence must also support the claims of the class as a whole rather than just the individual claims of the named class representatives.

-Represent the Class at Trial
+A Class Action Lawyer Represents the Class at Trial

 A class action attorney will communicate the class’s claims to the court and the jury.
 Using witnesses, experts, and other documentation, your attorney will present evidence of the employer’s unlawful behavior.
 The goal is to persuade the court and the jury of the validity of the class’s claims and to secure a favorable outcome for the class.

-Negotiating and Finalizing a Settlement
+A Class Action Lawyer Negotiating Negotiates and Finalizing Finalizes a Settlement

 The attorney must carefully evaluate any settlement offers and negotiate the best possible terms for the class, taking into account the strengths and weaknesses of the case and the likelihood of success at trial.
 This may involve lengthy negotiations and discussions with the defendant’s attorneys.
 The attorney will advocate for the class and fight to protect their rights and interests during this stage.